 Like trans fatty acids, sugar can increase DHT production.
 At the same time, sugar-free foods that contain artificial sweeteners such as aspartame have been found to cause thinning and hair loss.

 Both of these in moderation are relatively harmless.
 However, excessive alcohol consumption can cause liver toxicity, one of the risk factors for hair loss.
 Also, too much caffeine causes dehydration, another detriment to your hair follicles.

 While some foods may contribute to hair loss, others are known to provide the vitamins and minerals needed to promote the hair growth process.
 The best way to know if your diet is hair-healthy is to consult your doctor or a hair loss specialist.

-Whatever is causing your hair loss, MAXiM Hair Restoration has plastic and hair transplant surgeons who artfully create attractive hairline solutions for our clients every day.
+Whatever is causing your hair loss even it’s from your diet, MAXiM Hair Restoration has plastic and hair transplant surgeons who artfully create attractive hairline solutions for our clients every day.
 We have convenient locations throughout the United States in New York, Long Island, Connecticut, Chicago, Dallas, and the Washington, DC area, as well as several international locations.
 Contact MAXiM today to find out if you are a candidate for a hair transplant or other hair restoration treatment.